boilerrat/awesome-decentralized-autonomous-organizations/awesome-DAOs/docs/contributing.md

 Before submitting a pull request, please ensure you've addressed the following:

-1. **Code Quality**: Ensure that your code is clean, well-commented, and adheres to best practices.
+1. **Link Project Quality**: Ensure that link you are providing is to a high quality project.
-2. **Documentation**: Update any relevant documentation to reflect your changes.
-3. **Testing**: Make sure to test your changes thoroughly and ensure they don't break existing functionality.
+2. **Project Choices**: Should be Web3 based and/or be a product that is widely used in the space.
+Discord would be a good example of this.
+3. **Project Description**: Keep this short, most often you can find a single line statement describing the project on its website.
+4. **Harmful and Malicious Content**: This, obviously is strictly forbidden.
+Don't do it or shame will follow you forever.
+5. **Broken Links**: They don't help, make sure what you post, works.
+Also, if you see any in the list that are broekn, be a pal and fix it.
+6. **I'm not into making a PR**: That's fine, just drop your link or change request as an [issue](https://github.com/boilerrat/awesome-decentralized-autonomous-organizations/issues)

 ---

 ## Pull Request Process

 1. **Fork the Repository**: If you're not a direct contributor, first fork the repository.
-2. **Clone Your Fork Locally**: `git clone https://github.com/boilerrat/awesome-decentralized-autonomous-organizations`
+2. **Clone Your Fork Locally**: ``` git clone https://github.com/boilerrat/awesome-decentralized-autonomous-organizations ```
-3. **Create a New Branch**: `git checkout -b new-feature-branch`
+3. **Create a New Branch**: ```git checkout -b new-feature-branch```
 4. **Make Changes**: Implement your changes and commit them.
-5. **Push to GitHub**: `git push origin new-feature-branch`
+5. **Push to GitHub**: ```git push origin new-feature-branch```
 6. **Submit a Pull Request**: Go to the original repository and create a new pull request.

 ---